npat-efault/picocom/picocom.1.md

     Tx line for an amount of time coresponding to several character durations.

+**C-b**

+:   Set baurdate.
+Prompts you to enter a baudrate numerically (in bps)
+    and configures the serial port accordingly.

 **C-u**

 :   Baud up.
 Increase the baud-rate.
 The list of baud-rates